SCAI-Lab/ssnr_adl_classification/README.md

 - `loading_signals.ipynb`: Instructions for loading the pre-processed segmented time-series data (which can be used to extract your own features).

 Follow the steps provided in these notebooks to properly load and work with the data.

+## Instructions and Tutorials

+- `tutorial_classification.ipynb`: A tutorial for classification using nested cross-validation.
+This includes data normalization, feature selection, and classification.
+Additionally, some classification metrics are visualized to help you understand the performance of your models.

+Follow the steps provided in these notebooks to properly load, process, and analyze the data.